ceugster/fsl_addon/fsl_addon/README.md

 ## Installation

-You can use the .fmp12 files as is or generate an addon from it.

 1. At first download the ScriptMaster plugin (see above) and put it into the Extension folder of FileMaker.
 2. Simply download the .fmp12 file you wish to use to a convenient directory.
 3. Open the .fmp12 file within FileMaker.